pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-3-3-6346.md

 - Shifting the MAAS API documentation toward [OpenAPI standards](https://www.openapis.org/)`↗`

-- Shifting the MAAS documentation toward the [Diátaxis](https://diataxis.fr/)`↗` style of documentation

 These will be documented later in blog posts.

 This release also includes well over one-hundred [bug fixes](#heading--MAAS-3.3-bug-list).
 Read on to catch up with what we've done so far this cycle.

-<a href="#heading--how-to-do-a-fresh-install-of-maas-3-3"><h2 id="heading--how-to-do-a-fresh-install-of-maas-3-3">How to install MAAS 3.3</h2></a>
+<a href="#heading--How-to-install-MAAS-3-3"><h2 id="heading--How-to-install-MAAS-3-3">How to install MAAS 3.3</h2></a>

 MAAS will run on just about any modern hardware configuration, even a development laptop.
 If you're not sure whether your target server will handle MAAS, [you can always double-check](/t/maas-installation-requirements/6233).

 [note]
 **NOTE** that PostgreSQL 12 is deprecated with the release of MAAS 3.3, in favour of PostgreSQL 14.
 Support for PostgreSQL 12 will be discontinued in MAAS 3.4.
+Also note, though, that Postgres 14 does not run on Focal 20.04 LTS.
 [/note]

 <a href="#heading--fresh-install-3-3-snap"><h3 id="heading--fresh-install-3-3-snap">How to do a fresh snap install of MAAS 3.3</h3></a>